“Anarchy is the only slight glimmer of hope.” Mick Jagger

 “Yoga is something we do to connect and engage with the world,” says Kate Saal, a teacher and educator at One Flow Yoga in California.

 When did that happen?

-Off the Mat Into the World is Karma yoga writ large for the new world.
+Off the Mat Into the World is Karma Yoga writ large for the brave new world.

-Karma yoga is a “disinterested action” idea found in Hinduism, Buddhism, and Jainism, as well as yoga.
+It is the “disinterested action” idea found in Hinduism, Buddhism, and Jainism, as well as in yoga.
 However, in the yoga tradition, it is derived from the Bhagavad Gita, an epic poem composed for the benefit of the warrior class back in the day.
-Its goal was to get the troops back on the battlefield for the next day’s carnage.
+Its goal was to get the troops back on the battlefield for the next day’s fighting.
 The reasoning was simple cunning brazen.

 “Set firmly in yourself, do your work, not attached to anything.
 Remain even minded in success, and in failure.
 Even mindedness is true yoga,” says Krishna with a straight face.